aglyoda/Plain_Playwright_UI_E2E_Testing/README.md

   },
 ```

-> Step 10: Run the follwoing command in terminal to run the test in the webkit browser
+> Step 10: Run the following command in terminal to run the test in the webkit browser

   ```sh
   npm run test:demoAppWebkit